 Costume Designers

-Expert costume designers blending Serbian folk embroidery traditions with Belgrade's growing international production scene.
+Pro costume designers blending Serbian folk embroidery traditions with Belgrade's growing global shoots scene.

-We connect you with Serbian costume designers who bring both artistic vision and practical production expertise to every project.
-Our network includes professionals with access to Pinewood Serbia Studios and Avala Studios' wardrobe departments, Belgrade's theatrical costume houses, and traditional Serbian textile artisans in Vojvodina and southern Serbia.
+Here is the short of it.
+We connect you with Serbian costume designers who bring both artistic vision and practical production expertise to each project.
+Our network has pros with access to Pinewood Serbia Studios and Avala Studios' wardrobe departments, Belgrade's theatrical costume houses, and traditional Serbian textile artisans in Vojvodina and southern Serbia.

 ACT 01